Exam Bulletin – ABC Agent

 Experience: Two years of experience as a peace officer (as defined in the California Penal Code Section 830 et. seq.) performing investigative work as part of regular enforcement activity.

-Education: Equivalent to graduation (four year degree) from an accredited college/university.
-(Students in their senior year in college will be admitted to the examination, but they must produce evidence of graduation or its equivalent before they can be considered eligible for appointment.)
+Education: Equivalent to graduation (four-year degree) from an accredited college/university.
+(Students in their senior year in college will be admitted to the examination, but they must produce evidence of graduation or its equivalent before they can be considered eligible for appointment.).

 Acceptable course work and degrees must be completed at an accredited institution.
 Course work and degrees completed outside of the United States must be evaluated by a Commission-approved foreign transcript evaluation agency before it may be used for credentialing purposes.

-The Agent, Alcoholic Beverage Control, is a deep class with three alternate ranges.
 Responsibilities include, but are not limited to, conducting independent investigations of criminal and/or administrative violations committed on or about alcoholic beverage control licensed premises by licensees, their employees, and/or members of the general public; and interpreting and explaining the provisions of the laws, rules, and regulations of the Alcoholic Beverage Control Act, Penal Code, Health and Safety Code, and Vehicle Code.

 Definition of Salary Ranges